gheacs/lab2/README.md

 ## Disclaimer
 This notebook is for educational purposes only.
 Ensure compliance with the terms of service for the website being scraped and the APIs used.

+## Personal Note
+This is my first time doing any web scrapping and API connection.
+I would say I learned a lot and would definitely utilize this skill more in my future projects!